The best Skullcandy headphones you should get in 2022.

 - Companion app with Personal sound feature

-As expected, Skullcandy Crusher headphones have a very powerful bass.
+As expected, Skullcandy Crusher headphones have great bass.
 A truly majestic listening experience for bassheads.
-You get a boomy, disco-like sound that can make you shake your head to the rhythm.
+You get a boomy, disco-like great sound that can make you shake your head to the rhythm.

 Skullcandy Crusher headphones offer big over-ear cups with a generous amount of memory foam padding.

-High-quality plastic construction is robust for day to day use and is responsible for keeping the weight down.
+High-quality headphones feel robust enough for everyday use.
+Plastic construction is responsible for keeping the weight down.

 There is an adjustable slider underneath the left ear cup where you can increase or decrease the bass control.